YouCanTouCan/constitution_change/constitution.md

 the OSC both in and out of the OSU campus.

-The **Vice President** of the OSC will assist the President in the functioning club, and be delegated individual roles when appropriate and agreed upon. (some other stuff, too; Lizzy can fill this out!)
+The **Vice President** of the OSC will assist the President in the functioning club, and be delegated individual roles when appropriate and agreed upon.
+The Vice President will remain in charge of providing secondary opinions to the President regarding decisions on organization and meetings; of assisting the President in their duties pertaining to the regular functioning of the organization.

 The **Treasurer** of the OSC will manage and oversee all financial accounts and duties of the OSC.
 The Treasurer will remain in charge of overseeing and approving spending when